thinkcompute/thinkcompute.github.io/think_and_compute/06-brute-force.md

 name: py-while-example
 linenos: True
 caption: |
     Another simple algorithm that sums *1* to a starting value indefinitely.
-The source code of this listing is available [as part of the material of the course](http://comp-think.github.io/python/run_forever.py).
+The source code of this listing is available {Download}`as part of the material of the course<./python/run_forever.py>`.
 ---
 def run_forever():
     value = 0